jacksonllee/pycantonese/docs/source/jyutping.rst

 A common need is to convert Cantonese characters to Jyutping romanization.
 Another functionality of interest is the ability to convert Jyutping into other romanization schemes still used today.
-PyCantonese provides tools for these use cases.
+Whether you have :ref:`data in Jyutping from a corpus reader<jyutping_from_reader>` or you have independently ingested Jyutping as Python strings, PyCantonese provides tools for these use cases.

+.. _chars_to_jp:

 Characters-to-Jyutping Conversion
 ---------------------------------